OpenNaja/ACSE/docs/README.md

 # Awesome Cobra Script Extender (ACSE)
-The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

 You probably reached this page because a mod asked you to download and install ACSE.
 If this the case then please follow the instructions below.

 ### Installing ACSE